JoeFanning/Philosophical-AI/README.md

 These are not only philosophical questions that have to be asked.
 They are questions that must be answer.
 The question is can we answer these questions for AI so it can answer these questions itself?

+The construction of an intellegent self improving machine must be created firstly witb moral philosophy and secondly with epistemology.
+The other way around creates a machine that is not intelligent.

 ## ​Global and Intergovernmental Frameworks

 At the time of this writing a wide array of frameworks exist to address the complex ethical and justice challenges of dynamic AI systems.
 While many of them share similar core principles, they often focus on different sectors or levels of governance.